Free generator 500-hour service procedure

 Preview the template

-See the first part of the service procedure below.
-Enter your email above to download the full generator 500-hour service procedure (PDF-ready).
+See the first part of the generator 500-hour service procedure below.
+Download the full version above.

 A 500-hour service is the second tier of scheduled preventive maintenance for a diesel generator.
 It is performed every 500 engine hours and is classified as an intermediate service.
 It includes all tasks from the 250-hour service plus additional fuel system, air intake, cooling, alternator, electrical protection and oil analysis tasks.
 The 500-hour service adds fuel filter and outer air filter replacement, coolant concentration testing, fan belt replacement, alternator brush and voltage regulator inspection, ATS testing, battery load testing, wiring inspection, protection relay testing and engine oil sampling.
 It is typically performed by a qualified generator technician or electrician.